eonarheim/aspnet-core-demogame/README.md

 # ASP.NET Core Demo with SignalR

 This is a simple showcase of a trivial multiplayer game using SignalR.
-It also showcases many of the new features of ASP.NET Core, including:+1:
+It also showcases many of the new features of ASP.NET Core, including:

 - Strongly-typed Options
 - Cascading configuration
 - Custom Tag Helpers
 - View dependency injection
 - Bundling/minifying
+- Injected Filters

+:100:

 Run the app: